Application Information, Deadlines, and Fees

 Applicants must use the electronic application and submit five (5) images for consideration by the jury.
 Images must be of current work and representative of work the applicant plans to exhibit at the Show.
 Please do not submit booth display images.

-To encourage the participation of craftsmen who are beginning their careers, an Emerging Artist category is available.
+To encourage the participation of craftspeople who are beginning their careers, an Emerging Artist category is available.
 This option is open only to those who have been practicing their craft for less than six years and who have never exhibited at ACE.
 If you choose to apply as an Emerging Artist, you must do so exclusively.
 The application procedure and fees are the same as above, however those applying in the Emerging Artist category will be juried separately from other applicants.
-Those who are accepted will share a large booth space with other Emerging Artists, thereby reducing their booth expense.
+Those who are accepted for an in-person show will share a large booth space with other Emerging Artists, thereby reducing their booth expense.

-Categories not accepted: fine arts such as painting, photography, lithography, etc., except when incorporated into an otherwise acceptable craft category; dried flower arrangements; pressed flowers; seed and pod decorations; cut bottles and embellished objects such as painted boxes, weather boards, stones, shells, buttons, decorated furniture and handmade reproductions.
+Categories not accepted: fine arts such as painting, photography, lithography, etc., except when incorporated into an otherwise acceptable craft category; dried flower arrangements; pressed flowers; seed and pod decorations; cut bottles and embellished objects such as painted boxes, weather boards, shells, buttons, perfumes, decorated furniture and handmade reproductions.
 Objects made from commercial kits or commercially available plans are also not acceptable.

 Definition of Media Categories